kevgross89/Apple-TV-Movie-Recommendation-Engine/README.md

 Now we are going to create our third type of model.
 One of the most basic ideas for a model is just to rank movies off of their respective ratings.
 However, doing a model like this has a few caveats:

-* Ratings do not look at the the popularity of a movie.
+* Ratings do not look at the popularity of a movie.
 For example, a movie with a rating of 8.0 from 10 voters will be considered "better" than a movie with a rating of 7.9 from 10,000 voters.
 * This metric will also favor movies that a smaller number of voters with extremely high ratings.

-Let's take a look at the top rated movies in our dataset:
+Let's take a look at the top-rated movies in our dataset:

 ![rated](https://github.com/kevgross89/Apple-TV-Movie-Recommendation-Engine/blob/main/Images/IMDB%2015%20Highest%20Rated.png)

-And now let's look at the movies that recieved the most votes:
+And now let's look at the movies that received the most votes:

 ![votes](https://github.com/kevgross89/Apple-TV-Movie-Recommendation-Engine/blob/main/Images/IMDB%2015%20Highest%20Voted.png)